PAIR-Internal/PairingExercise/README.md

 This repository contains a small, self-contained reviewer-queue application used for pre-interview familiarisation.
 It intentionally contains no interview brief, assessment criteria, or task instructions.

+## What do to now

+Read the code so you have some familiarity, ensure you have it working locally, don't over analyse it.
+We will share the challenge for this repo in our pairing session.

 ## What is here

 - `backend/`: a FastAPI service that exposes review items and workflow action endpoints.